mutahhar-official/mutahhar-official/README.md

 ## 🌟 About Me

 - 🎓 Computer and Information Systems Engineering Student - NED University of Engineering and Technology, Karachi, Pakistan
+- 🤖 AI Developer - Certified by IBM
 - 💻 Frontend Developer - now learning Backend and Servers
 - 🎨 Graphics Designer - Certified by Govt. of Pakistan
-- ⚡ Python Developer - Certified by NUST University of Engineering and Technology, Islamabad, Pakistan
+- ⚡ Python Developer - Certified by Google & NUST University of Engineering and Technology, Islamabad, Pakistan
 <details>
 <summary>✨ More About Me - Drop Down</summary>

 <br>

+- 🤖 AI Agents and Chatbots Developer
 - 🖥️ C/C++ Programmer
 - 🎥 Video Editor
-- 🤖 Learning how to build real world AI Agents
 -  🗄️  Completed foundational learning in SQL and basics of database concepts (DBMS)

 </details>